Blueprints for Successful Communities - A History

 At its core, Blueprints is an education and technical assistance program designed to facilitate community-based planning across the State.
 Blueprints teaches Georgians to achieve successful communities by creating sound conservation and growth strategies and building consensus for action at the local, county, regional, and state levels.

-In its 20 years, Blueprints has had the privilege of working with different communities all over Georgia that are facing a variety of challenges.
+Since 1995, Blueprints has had the privilege of working with different communities all over Georgia that are facing a variety of challenges.
 We have collaborated with cities and counties together, in Atlanta in-town neighborhoods, along transportation corridors, and in environmentally, culturally and historically sensitive areas.
 In that time, Blueprints has evolved to include a focus on regional issues such as sea level rise, community education through our Good Urbanism workshops, and statewide research and outreach around the measures that small towns can take to have an economically-viable and sustainable future.

 Blueprints has tackled issues related to: